sahil-kale/autoglide/glider_model/readme.md

 \[
     s_0(V) = s_{min} + k_v (V - V^*)^2
 \]

+See `polar_computation/eval_polar.py` for a script that fits this model to polar curve data from an ASK21.

 Finally, this sink rate is adjusted for the roll angle \(\phi\) as there is less lift generated when the glider is banked.
 See the figure below for more details ([source](https://aviation.stackexchange.com/questions/19030/what-types-of-maneuvers-increase-the-load-factor-on-the-aircraft)). ![Effect of Bank Angle on Glide Ratio](flight_lift_vector.png).
 For the purposes of this model, it's assumed that the sink rate increases proportionally to the load factor (\(n = \frac{1}{\cos(\phi)}\)) to the power of a tunable parameter \(\alpha_n\).
 There's a more complex relationship here, but keeping it simple since I'm not an aerodynamics expert.
 \[